 The Famous 10 Doors of Thrones

 What are the Doors of Thrones and where can I find them?
-When trees from the Dark Hedges were destroyed in a storm in 2016, HBO and the Northern Ireland Tourism board put that wood to good use.
+When trees from the Dark Hedges were destroyed in a storm in 2016, HBO and the Northern Ireland Tourism Board put that wood to good use.

 The places you can see these doors are: